-Put the throttle lever in the FUEL VALVE OFF position to shut off the fuel valve.
+Turn the fuel valve to the OFF position.
 This will prevent carburetor flooding and reduce the possibility of fuel leakage.

 LOADING AND UNLOADING

 If a suitable loading ramp is not available, two people should lift the mower on and off the transport vehicle while holding the mower level.